jzuhone/xija/doc/design.rst

 The very fast state-based analytic solutions used for purely passive models cannot accomodate model components that depend on the node temperatures or are continuously variable.
-Instead the Xija framework uses 2nd order Runge-Kutte integration to propagate the node temperatures.
+Instead the Xija framework uses Runge-Kutta integration to propagate the node temperatures.
 Model components such as heaters respond to the most-recently calculated temperatures.
 The integration code is written in C for performance.